WadudZlacod/skills/README.md

 # skills
-How repository is created so I can display some of my skills.
+This repository is created so I can display some of my skills.